TEXT-S&P summary: Stena AB

 Stena’s senior unsecured debt is rated ‘BB’ in line with the corporate credit rating.
 The recovery rating is ‘4’, indicating our expectations of average (30%-50%) recovery in an event of payment default.

-The recovery rating on the notes is underpinned by the group’s significant asset valuation and by exposure to favorable jurisdictions.
+The recovery rating is underpinned by the group’s significant asset valuation and exposure to favorable jurisdictions.
 The recovery rating is constrained by significant secured financing and bank debt, effective structural subordination of the notes issued at parent company level, and weak documentary protection.
-We believe that Stena will retain value as a going concern in an event of bankruptcy as a result of the leading market positions of the group’s ferry lines and drilling businesses, its portfolio of property assets, and the contract-based nature of its drilling and shipping divisions, which provide short- to medium-term earnings predictability.
+We believe that Stena will retain value as a going concern in an event of bankruptcy as a result of the leading market positions of the group’s ferry lines and drilling businesses, its portfolio of property assets, and the contract-based nature of its drilling and shipping divisions, which provides short- to medium-term earnings predictability.

 Outlook

-The stable outlook reflects our view that Stena’s adjusted FFO-to-debt ratio on a consolidated level will stay within the 10%-15% range, which we consider commensurate with the current rating.
-Our base case projects Stena’s FFO-to-debt ratio being about 10% in 2012.
-In 2013, we anticipate positive FOCF, thanks to a combination of moderate improvement in cash flow and lower capital spending, which should lead to some improvement in credit ratios, although still with FFO to debt in the 10%-15% range.
-We factor into the rating continued predictability in revenues stemming from the contractual benefits of the major businesses (primarily from real estate, but also from drilling and LNG).
+The stable outlook reflects our view that Stena’s adjusted FFO to debt on a consolidated level will stay within the 10%-15% range, which we consider commensurate with the current rating.
+Our base case projects Stena’s FFO to debt at about 10% in 2012, because debt will likely rise further when delivery of the group’s Icemax drilling unit becomes visible in the accounts.
+In 2013, we anticipate positive FOCF, thanks to a combination of moderate improvement in cash flow and lower capital spending, which should lead to some improvement in credit ratios, though with FFO to debt still in the 10%-15% range.
+We factor into the rating continued revenue predictability due to the contractual nature of the major businesses (primarily real estate, but also drilling and LNG).

-For the current credit ratios, Stena needs to maintain a meaningful share of more stable activities, especially its real estate operations, which typically provide about 15%-20% of EBITDA, as well as the long-term contract structure for the LNG and drilling fleet.
-A material dilution of the contribution from the group’s real estate activities could lead us to revise upward our financial targets for the ‘BB’ rating.
-This is because we see the industry risk profile for Stena’s stable real estate as “strong investment grade.”
+For the current credit ratios, Stena needs to maintain a meaningful proportion of stable activities, especially its real estate operations, which typically provide 15%-20% of EBITDA, as well as the LNG and drilling fleet.
+A material dilution of the contribution from the group’s real estate activities could lead us to revise our financial targets for the ‘BB’ rating upward.
+This is because we see the industry risk profile of Stena’s stable real estate operations as “strong investment grade”.

-The 10%-15% FFO-to-debt ratio guidance for the consolidated group corresponds in our view to measures above that for the restricted activities alone: ferries, drilling, and shipping.
-For the unrestricted group, we could see much lower ratios, given the highly stable cash flow from domestic residential real estate.
-We estimate the FFO-to-debt ratio for the restricted and unrestricted group was about 17%-18% and 5%-7%, respectively, in 2011.
+The 10%-15% FFO to debt guidance for the consolidated group corresponds in our view to measures above that for the restricted activities alone: ferries, drilling, and shipping.
+For the unrestricted group (see ‘Business Description’, below), ratios could decline much more, given the highly stable cash flow from domestic residential real estate.
+We estimate FFO to debt for the restricted and unrestricted group was 17%-18% and 5%-7%, respectively, in 2011.

-We could lower the rating if consolidated adjusted FFO-to-debt ratios dropped below 10% for several quarters, or didn’t show improvement from 2013, when we assume the current high debt will begin to decline.
-The rating therefore has no headroom if Stena were to launch a new wave of substantial investments.
+We could lower the rating if consolidated adjusted FFO to debt dropped below 10% for several quarters, or failed show an improving profile from 2013 onward, when we assume the group’s currently high debt will begin to decline.
+The group would have no headroom if it were to launch a new wave of substantial investments.

-We could raise the rating back to the ‘BB+’ level if FFO to debt were to improve to 15%-20% and Stena were to demonstrate stronger FOCF potential and a commitment to debt reduction.
+We could raise the rating to ‘BB+’ if FFO to debt were to improve to 15%-20% and Stena were to demonstrate stronger FOCF potential and commitment to debt reduction.